swciitg/mern_hacktober_2022/README.md

 # Sports Board Inventory Website ⛳

-A website for managing and maintaining IIT Guwahati's sports equipment inventory.
+A website to manage and maintain the inventory of sports equipment at IIT Guwahati.

 ## Tech Stack 🛠️